|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 None of the above are quantitative other than weight so we searched in books to find some criteria to set targets, lay out an exercise programme and record progress.
 To proceed without a programme would be like holding a meeting without an agenda and to fail to identify targets would be ending a meeting without agreements and minutes - such a meeting might as well not take place.
 Of course, some of our targets and our programme evolved as our understanding improved and it was only when we were writing this page that we managed to put our mission statement so succinctly.
 It is our hope that telling others of our reasoning and progress will speed their progress down similar paths and help them avoid much of the hype.

 The other two components of health addressed by exercise programs have a less obvious effect on life expectancy but are nevertheless important - they are exercises to develop strength and to develop flexibility.
-Exercises to develop muscular strength are often refered to as 'resistance exercises' ie working with weights, machines, resistance bands or using ones own weight.
+Exercises to develop muscular strength are often referred to as 'resistance exercises' ie working with weights, machines, resistance bands or using ones own weight.
 Exercises to develop flexibility are often 'stretching' exercises.
 Exercise programmes such as Pilates develop both both strength and flexibility along with other benefits such as improved posture.

 The difficult problem was to put the above into a quantitative form so one could set some targets - I, for example, wanted to know what I should aim for as a weight and body fat percentage and how to measure them.
 I had also been doing 'cardio' exercises on the cross-trainer and bicycles on the QE2 but what targets were meaningful - should it be a target of so many calories burnt per day or should it be time spent at a certain work level or pulse rate.
 Most high specification gym machines can calculate calories expended from what you are doing(in some cases you need to input your weight) and give a pulse rate readout.
 As far as my arm went my initial target was to get the flexibility and strength to match the other arm but, after the initial stages, I had to work both arms together so I was chasing a moving target!
 There is also the important question of what is a safe level to avoid damage and everything, including expectations, is related to age and background.